 3. Keep the noise down

-Sounds are incredibly important, especially when there are too many of them.
+Sounds are incredibly important when it comes to mental stimulation, especially when there are too many of them in a given environment.
 You want to try and block out as many external sounds as possible to give your child a serene, safe space in which they can choose their own preferred sounds to listen to (if any).

-This starts with ensuring the windows and doors keep out as much sound as possible.
+This starts with ensuring the windows and doors keep out as much sound as possible, opting for draught excluders and triple-glazed glass if possible.
 Other solutions include noise-cancelling headphones, playing music or sounds via a stereo, or investing in a white noise machine.

 4. The importance of a good foundation

-Flooring is another key element in any sensory bedroom.
+Flooring is another key element in any sensory bedroom design.
 Again, what works best differs for each individual child.

 That said, there are two main points to consider when choosing the flooring: